 Reaching the summit of Mount Everest is no easy feat.
-Hundreds of people have lost their lives in the attempt, and topics like safety and tourism on the mountain become more controversial with every passing year.
+Hundreds of people have lost their lives in the attempt, and topics like safety, tourism, and sustainability on the mountain become more controversial with every passing year.

 At 29,029 feet (8,848 meters), Mount Everest stands as much more than a mountain.
 It’s a graveyard for more than 200 bodies that have never been recovered.
 It’s a subject of fascination for millions around the world.
 And it’s a symbol of dreams — both those fulfilled and those dashed to pieces.

 Climbers attempted to reach the top of Mount Everest for more than 30 years before Tenzing Norgay and Edmund Hillary finally succeeded.
 This is their story, built on the lives and deaths of the many mountaineers who came before them.